nabadger/nodejs-app/README.md

 This is an example node.js http-server using the sequalize ORM talking to a cockroach-db backend, within a kubernetes cluster.

-Aim is to learn how these technologies interact, specifically to try scaling and resiliency in a kubernetes cluster at both the both app and db-layer.
+Aim is to learn how these technologies interact, specifically to demo scaling and resiliency in a kubernetes cluster, at both app and db layer.

 At the moment requests to '/' insert database rows to a user table, then read them back out.
-Rows are deleted when the rowcount goes above 50 entries.
+Rows are deleted when the row-count goes above 50 entries.

 # Useful links
 * https://nodejs.org/en/